ArduPilot/ardupilot_wiki/common/source/docs/common-servo-robotis.rst

 .. image:: ../../../images/servo-robotis-pixhawk.jpg
     :target: ../_images/servo-robotis-pixhawk.jpg

--  Connect one of the servos to any serial port on the flight controller.
+-  Connect one of the servos to any serial port on the autopilot.
 In this example SERIAL4 is used but any serial port should work
 -  Additional servos should be connected to the first by daisy chaining them as shown above
--  Set the following parameters on the flight controller
+-  Set the following parameters on the autopilot

   - :ref:`SERIAL4_PROCOTOL <SERIAL4_PROTOCOL>` = 19 ("RobotisServo")
   - :ref:`SERIAL4_BAUD <SERIAL4_BAUD>` = 57 (57600 baud)